 Any good tale of terror features the past making a mess in the present.
 Ghosts, zombies, vampires–they’re all different manifestations of the dead refusing to go away.
 And if there’s one emerging theme in this wild, gleefully chaotic season of American Horror Story, it’s that the dead refuse to stay dead at all.
 This past week’s episode, ‘The Dead,’ featured two hot love scenes—one a ménage a trois—in which only two out of the five participants hadn’t already died at least once.
 To paraphrase Faulkner, the past is never dead.
 It’s walking down the street, rising from the grave, inhabiting modern houses and seducing the living.

 The Coven where Queenie resides promotes itself as a sort of liberal post-racial space, telling a fairly comforting story about the role of the past in modern American life.
 Fiona, The Coven’s “Supreme,” gleefully taunts the unreconstructed racist Mme LaLaurie when she discovers that—horror of horrors!—a black man has been elected president.
 Declaring that there’s nothing she hates worse than a racist, Fiona assigns the former mistress to be Queenie’s personal slave.
 As far as Fiona—and arguably many in the audience are concerned–justice has been served.
-At first, the former slaveowner and the African American woman seem to find some form of interracial understanding as Queenie saves Mme LaLaurie’s life, comforts her, and takes her out for fast food.
+At first, the former slaveowner and the African American woman seem to find some form of interracial understanding as Queenie saves Madame LaLaurie’s life, comforts her, and takes her out for fast food.
 It should come as no surprise to any viewer of Hollywood’s past record on race that such progress emerges from Queenie’s—not LaLaurie’s—sacrifices and compassion.
 As Spike Lee has lamented, the film industry never seems to tire of black people using their powers for the benefit of needy white characters.
 Here was a story American film audiences knew well, one that provided a happy ending for the inheritors of a difficult past.
-This was a place where racist ghosts were tamed and the descendants of slaves were able to forgive.
+This was a place where the descendants of slaves were able to forgive, thereby taming the racist ghosts of the past.

-If recent comment threads are indication, Mme Leveau’s rage, and Queenie’s decision to ally herself with her against the Coven are as perplexing to many viewers as they are frightening.
+If recent comment threads are indication, Mme Leveau’s rage, and Queenie’s decision to ally herself with her are as perplexing to many viewers as they are frightening.
 They can’t understand why Queenie, after seeming to accept her part as the black character in a buddy movie, suddenly opts for revenge over rapprochement.
+But she does.
 She turns the former slave mistress over to the Voodoo Queen, and the episode ends with Mme LaLaurie—looking helpless and betrayed in a baggy t-shirt—imprisoned in a torture dungeon much like the one she used to preside over.
 As other writers have noted, Kathy Bates’s formidable talent renders LaLaurie more sympathetic than she has a right to be.
-Even so, the show makes it hard to cheer for a middle-aged lady facing an eternity of magical torture.
+In any case, the show makes it hard to cheer for a middle-aged lady facing an eternity of magical torture.
 She may well deserve her punishment, but it seems unlikely that centuries of future cruelty are going to help lay past demons to rest.

 In many ways, the racial double-vision of American Horror Story evokes the same dilemma faced by anxious 23 & Me customers.
-The flip-side of the illusory belief that either genes or race determine future outcomes is the fantasy that we might somehow be able to game the system.
-AMH tells Americans a scary story in which there’s no way to effectively manage the past, or to avoid the unhappy future that inheritance has mapped out for us.
+The flip-side of the illusory belief that either genes or race determine our future is the deeply American fantasy that we can somehow duck out of the payment history demands.
+AMHS tells Americans a scary story in which there’s no way to either effectively manage the past, or to avoid the unhappy future that inheritance has mapped out for us.
 It’s a fear shared by liberals and conservatives alike, although that fear takes strikingly different forms.
 For viewers, both black and white, who wish that American culture would progress past the story of slavery, this show treads in a frightening landscape indeed.
 As the recent controversy over Ani DiFranco’s misguided decision to hold a workshop at a slave plantation testifies, there are many places whose ghosts remain, painfully, among us.
 These witches predict a haunted future in which we’ll never really be able to anticipate the places the past might take us.
 The good and the bad lies waiting for us in our cells, in our politics, in how we move through this world and the next.
 Both the vengeful Marie Laveau (a magical version of Django) and the self-congratulatory post-racial Fiona Goode are two edges of a very sharp sword.
 Each of their stories suggest that there’s a way–either by vengeance or by tolerance–to nullify the damage that American ancestors have contributed to our collective DNA.
 If we just hit on the right technology, we can put the dead to rest.

 Sorry, the terrifyingly energetic corpses of American Horror Story insist, we’re not getting out of this that easy.